dataclaudius/open-finance-ch/README.md

 Note: This list includes APIs that have publicly available information.
 Some banks may offer APIs on a case-by-case basis or for specific partners without public documentation.
 Additionally, many Swiss banks participate in standardized interfaces like EBICS, which, while not RESTful APIs, do provide access to banking services.

-## 1.1 Public Account & Payment Services
+## 1.1 Public Account & Payment API

 * [blink AIS/PIS](https://docs.blink.six-group.com/docs/category/account-and-payment-services)